 Change things up this week and make these easy Traeger Grilled Shrimp Kabobs!
-One of my favorite FAST meals, all of my kids (who can eat shellfish) LOVE these quick shrimp skewers, and the adults of the house do too.
-As you can see, my favorite way to eat these is over a giant Caesar salad.
+One of my favorite FAST meals, all of my kids LOVE these quick shrimp skewers, and the adults of the house do, too.

 Traeger Shrimp Kabobs